 The typical finding in testicular ultrasound imaging is a well-circumscribed hypoechoic testicular mass.

-If malignancy is suspected: chest radiography (or CT-Thorax), CT-Abdomen.
+If malignancy is suspected: chest X-ray (or CT scan), abdominal CT scan.

 Surgical treatment of the testicular tumor